RJGalloway/Data-Extraction-and-Analysis-System/README.md

    * To connect fromm windows, open a command prompt window and type ssh pi@raspberrypi, your initial password is raspberry.

-   * I recommend downloading VNC viewer to go in and set up your desktop for each pi and do the initial configuration/ password changes
+   * I recommend downloading VNC viewer to go in and set up your desktop for each pi and do the initial configuration/ password changes.
    * Once connected to the pi at the terminal type:
   ```console
         sudo raspi-config
   ```
-  This should bring up the following interfact where you will select option 1 System Options.
+  * This should bring up the following interfact where you will select option 1 System Options.

   ![config](raspi-config1.PNG)